Immigration to European countries, don't post UK or Ireland related topics!

 That Directive is very difficult to invoke to entire families.
 You can invoke it for your partner and your kids.
 In some remote cases, it may work for a single adult where there is a history and circumstances that justify it.
 But I have never seen it successfully working for an entire relative his own family.

-Zerubbabel The OP has posted various scenarios for bringing his brother, sister-in-law and 3 children into three different EU countries, including France where his Nigerian mother is currently stuck without any legal residence.
+@Zerubbabel The OP has posted various scenarios for bringing his brother, sister-in-law and 3 children into three different EU countries, including France where his Nigerian mother is currently stuck without any legal residence. :!:

 Oh!
 Thank you for the heads up.
 I think I responded to a few posts without realizing they are from the same person.

-Never helpful when a member opens several threads!
+Never helpful when a member opens several threads! :roll:

 (Casa, not CR001)